 He’s not a war hero.
 He was a war hero because he was captured.
 I like people who weren’t captured.

 People who do a lot of public speaking every now and then misspeak, slip up, get something wrong.
 That’s fine.
 That’s not what happened here.
 Pay attention to that last sentence, and who the target was.
 The source of this statement is not a gaff or a slip.
 Its source is something foul, putrid meat jiggling its cakehole, because it has no other quality.
 It takes a certain kind of person to say something like this.

-Like so many neocons, like—here come all the same names again—Bush43, Cheney, no doubt a bunch of Democrats, and that piece of work Bolton, Trump is a chickenhawk.
+Like so many neocons, like—here come all the same names again—Bush43, Cheney, no doubt some Democrats, and that piece of work Bolton, Trump is a chickenhawk, a paper tiger.
 None of these ever suffer the consequences of any of their decisions, especially military ones.
 Bolton is especially interesting.
 Rumor has it at night he dresses up like Wyatt Earp (a la mode Kevin Costner) and envisions himself in a shoot out, the toughest hombre in town.
 Afterwards he teases, combs, waxes, then fondles his moustache.

 The dogmas of the quiet past are inadequate to the stormy present.
 The occasion is piled high with difficulty, and we must rise with the occasion.
 As our case is new, so must think anew and act anew.
 We must disenthrall ourselves.

 At the time of this writing, about 2100 hours Central European Time on July 4th, 2019, Trump just tweated about a House representative who decided to leave the Republican party: